thelastpresidentofcolombia/ltp-engine/ENGINE.md

 ```
 ModuleRenderer receives module list
-        â†“
+        ↓
 For each module ID, check skin.components[moduleId]
-        â†“
+        ↓
-If skin has component â†’ use it
+If skin has component → use it
-Else â†’ use default from /engine/modules/
+Else → use default from /engine/modules/
 ```

 ---

-## ï¿½ Authority Layer (SEO + Intel Rules)
+## � Authority Layer (SEO + Intel Rules)

 > **Engine-enforced quality gates for search visibility and trust.**